 (1) The Company records a liability related to the Participation Interest based on its estimated settlement value in the accompanying condensed consolidated balance sheets.
 This liability is remeasured at fair value based on the related redemption price in place as of each balance sheet plus any unpaid distributions.
-As described previously in Note 8 - Distributions, the Company declared an \$0.80 special distribution to all stockholders of the Company in March 2013.
-Additionally, approximately 30% of distributions that were declared for the quarters ended December 31, 2012 and March 31, 2013 were designated by the Company as special distributions, which represented a return of a portion of the stockholders' invested capital and, as such, reduced their remaining investment in the Company.
-As a result, these special distributions represented a reduction in the participation interest liability to reflect a return of capital as of March 31, 2013.
+As described previously in Note 8 - Distributions, the Company declared an \$0.80 special distribution (or \$10.0 million, in total, to the Participation Interest) to all stockholders of the Company in March 2013, which represented a reduction in the Participation Interest liability to reflect a return of capital for the period ending March 31, 2013.